-Knowing what to ask is tantamount to whether or not you’ll have success in any predictive initiative.
+Knowing what to ask is tantamount to whether you’ll have success in any predictive initiative.
 One question businesses typically ask of customers is, “what do you want?”
-When a respondent answers, the goal is to then back that answer up and check if there’s a correlation between another element, such as the amount of time it took them to commit, how long they committed to the company, their propensity to churn, etc. While the question around what a customer wants might be a common question, it’s possibly the wrong question to ask because it’s only focused on one thing — the outcome.
+When a respondent answers, the goal is to then back that answer up and check for a correlation with another element, such as the amount of time it took them to commit, how long they committed to the company, their propensity to churn, etc. While the question around what a customer wants might be common, it’s possibly the wrong question to ask because it’s only focused on one thing — the outcome.

 Here’s what that looks like in practice:

-In reality, these questions above are just the primer to discovering behavioral drivers…drivers rooted in cognitive and emotive biases which have to be assimilated into any model.
-And as easy as this sounds, believe us when we tell you that this part of the data looping process is not only the most important but the most difficult part of bringing a successful advanced analytics initiative to your organization.
+In reality, the questions above are just the primer to discovering behavioral drivers…drivers rooted in cognitive and emotive biases that have to be assimilated into any model.
+And as easy as this sounds, believe us when we tell you that this part of the data looping process is not only the most important but also the most difficult aspect of bringing a successful advanced analytics initiative to your organization.

 Considering the Bow Tie Funnel While Building Machine Learning Models

-The driving force in business transformation, specifically digital transformation with help from machine learning models rests firmly on the amplitude of your customer experience strategy across the bow tie funnel.
+The driving force in business transformation, specifically digital transformation aided by machine learning models, rests firmly on the amplitude of your customer experience strategy across the bow tie funnel.

-We’ve covered the bow tie funnel in-depth in the past, including in our post about customer journey mapping, the business transformation framework StoryVesting and also while analyzing the customer journey funnel.
-We aren’t going to tear it apart again here, but we bring it up now to offer a lens with which to approach your strategy.
+We’ve covered the bow tie funnel in-depth in the past, including in our posts about customer journey mapping, the business transformation framework, StoryVesting and also while analyzing the customer journey funnel.
+We aren’t going to tear it apart again here, but we bring it up now to offer a lens through which to approach your strategy.

 Organizations can benefit from having machine learning models in place to run predictive analytics across all stages of the bow tie funnel.
-At the top, you’re looking at how to convert your customers.
-In the middle of the bow tie funnel, you’re aiming for retention.
+At the top of the funnel, you’re looking at how to convert your customers.
+In the middle, you’re aiming for retention.
 Across the board, you’re hoping to learn how to improve the lifetime value (LTV) of your customer while providing an exceptional employee experience that keeps your team on board and engaged.
 Let’s dig into each of these models in more detail.

 1. Lead/Opportunity/Conversions Model

-The first of the four types of models focuses on the first half of the bow tie funnel.
-Specifically, getting people to the engagement phase where they’re excited to buy from you.
+The first of the four types of models focuses on the first half of the bow tie funnel — specifically, on getting people to the engagement phase where they’re excited to buy from you.

-This model is critical because it helps identify the emotional and logical triggers of customers with a higher propensity to buy.
+This model is critical because it helps identify the emotional and logical triggers of customers who have a higher propensity to buy.
 These insights fuel a strategy to develop more personalized marketing — something consumers are so hungry for they’re willing to hand over their data in exchange for more personalized messages.
 In fact, over 50% of customers want personalized offers and recommendations specific to their needs.
-To deliver these personalized offers requires taking the available data and putting it into a lead/opportunity conversion model to predict exactly what the buyer needs to hear when they need to hear it.
-Predicting those moments of truth when a decision is made means companies can ensure they show up at the right time with the right message while delivering a more personalized experience along the way.
+To deliver these personalized offers requires putting available data into a lead/opportunity conversion model to predict exactly what the buyer needs to hear and when they need to hear it.
+Being able to predict those moments of truth when a decision is made means companies can ensure they show up at the right time with the right message while delivering a more personalized experience along the way.
 It’s less about gut instinct and more about precision messaging.

 One industry that’s particularly prone to this need for personalization is the nonprofit industry.
-Over 75% of charitable donations in the United States comes from private giving.
-When you consider that roughly 90% of donations come from just 10% of donors, it really hits home the impact and importance on every single consistent donor.
+Over 75% of charitable donations in the United States come from private donors.
+When you consider that roughly 90% of all donated money comes from just 10% of donors, the importance of reaching every single consistent donor really hits home.
 Identifying more potential donors could entirely change the donor engagement game.
-Asking the right questions is critical to designing a machine learning model capable of accurately predicting who has the highest propensity to donate.
-That starts with knowing why people donate and identifying who has the features and attributes that correspond with those who have a higher propensity to donate or are more likely to open their wallet to the organization.
+Asking the right questions is critical for designing a machine learning model capable of accurately predicting who has the highest propensity to donate.
+That starts with knowing why people donate and identifying who has the features and attributes of those who have a higher propensity to donate.
+Then you can target those people.

-Understanding the layers of why behind a donation is critical.
-That’s because donor loyalty is primarily driven on an emotional and personal response to the cause.
+Understanding the layers of “why” behind a donation is critical, especially because donor loyalty is primarily driven by an emotional and personal response to the cause.
 According to a Donor Loyalty Study by Abila, donors typically participate in charitable giving for three reasons:

-This type of data extends far beyond the confines of basic demographics available by the United States census and instead relies on a deeper understanding of what’s happening in the donor’s world that would make them more likely to contribute to a charitable cause.
+This type of data extends far beyond the confines of basic demographics available from the United States census, relying instead on a deeper understanding of what’s happening in the donor’s world that would make them more likely to contribute to a charitable cause.
 Some of the most important variables to consider include: